 Sarah Prager is an advocate for queer history education particularly for youth.
-HarperCollins published her first book, Queer, There, and Everywhere: 27 People Who Changed the World, in May 2017 and an expanded edition of the book was released in June 2023.
+HarperCollins published her first book, Queer, There, and Everywhere: 27 People Who Changed the World, in May 2017 and a revised and expanded edition of the book was released in June 2023.
 The young adult book received three starred reviews, was named an official selection of the Junior Library Guild, received five award nominations, and was named a Best Book for Teens 2017 by New York Public Library and Chicago Public Library.

 Her second book, Rainbow Revolutionaries: 50 LGBTQ+ People Who Made History (2020), tells more stories of LGBTQ+ historical figures but this time more heavily illustrated format for a middle grade audience.
 It is also a Junior Library Guild selection.
 Her third book, Kind Like Marsha: Learning from LGBTQ+ Leaders (2022), is an illustrated children’s picture book that shares positive attributes of 14 LGBTQ+ historical figures.
 Her fourth book, A Child’s Introduction to Pride: The Inspirational History and Culture of the LGBTQIA+ Community (2023), gives a 96-page beautifully-illustrated overview of global queer history as well as a kid-friendly introduction to concepts like coming out and identity labels.
-She is also the author of a 2024 page-a-day calendar, Pride: A Celebration of LGBTQIA+ History and Community, from Workman Publishing that shares a new piece of trivia, vocab word, celebrity quote, historical figure’s bio, historical event, action item, reflection question, or quiz every day.
+She is also the author of a 2023 and 2024 page-a-day calendar, Pride: A Celebration of LGBTQIA+ History and Community, from Workman Publishing that shares a new piece of trivia, vocab word, celebrity quote, historical figure’s bio, historical event, action item, reflection question, or quiz every day.

 Sarah’s writing has been published in The New York Times, The Atlantic, National Geographic, NBC News, HuffPost, Cosmopolitan, The Advocate, JSTOR Daily, Fodor’s Travel, Business Insider, Better Homes & Gardens, Parents, and many other outlets.
 Her writing has also appeared or is forthcoming in print by Chicken Soup for the Soul, Rutgers University Press, Magination Press, Michigan State University Press, and Workman Publishing.
 Sarah has presented on LGBTQ+ history to over 200 groups across eight countries, including Harvard Business School, University of Oxford, Microsoft HQ, Twitter HQ, and U.S. embassies in Mexico and India.